15 Best Attractions & Things to Do in Zadar

 • Falkensteiner Hotel & Spa Iadara is the only five-star property around Zadar and offers luxe rooms and suites in a beachfront location, about 13 kilometers from the old town.
 There are a number of restaurants on-site, as well as indoor and outdoor swimming pools.

-• Back in Zadar, Hotel Bastion is four-star luxury property with elegant decor in a fabulous old town location.
+• Back in Zadar, Hotel Bastion is a four-star luxury property with elegant decor in a fabulous old town location.
 It also has a wonderful spa with saunas.

 • Also on the beach is the upscale Falkensteiner Hotel Adriano, which is adults-only.
 It features bright and modern rooms, beach access, and a lovely spa.